nidragedd/nidragedd.github.io/_posts/2019-09-01-how-did-i-get-there.md

 And that was the big void: _"what am I going to do with all this this free time at lunchtime ?"_
 I could have binge-watched all my series late on Netflix but I decided to dig deeper into this somewhat buzzy subject: ***Machine Learning***.
 {: style="text-align: justify;"}
 ***Note:*** if I had not hurt myself maybe I would still be running at noon and I would never have really taken the plunge.
-Perhaps one of my other me in an alternative reality is actually still running...
+Perhaps one of my other me in an alternative reality is actually still running...Who knows...
 {: .small style="text-align: justify;"}
 Why am I telling all this ?
 Because, it must be said, learning DataScience is a process that might be long depending on your knowledge and skills.
 You will need to be brave and patient.
 But if I have succeeded, there is no reason why you should not.